- Aspire assets

 Asset Controlled Access is the idea of granting access to private forums, groups, chatrooms, games, projects or other social media based on the ownership of assets.
 Different types of assets can represent different types of membership, and holders of that asset can register and/or view your restricted content.
 To invite new users, smaller fractions of these assets can be transferred.
 If the asset is indivisible and scarce, it will limit the amount of users others are able to invite.

 Proof of Publication

-If you create a token (
+If you create an Aspire asset (

 Now all you need are as many different gAsp addresses as there are choices in your poll.
 For example: one gAsp address for yes, one for no. To cast their votes, holders of